linrunner/tlp-doc/usage/tlp.rst

 Hints:

-* The command terminates automatically when the battery is discharged completely
-* The command needs the AC power supply plugged in
+* The command needs the charger plugged in
+* As soon as the battery is empty, charging begins and the command terminates;
+  it does not wait for the charge to complete
-* Normal use of the ThinkPad is possible during the discharge process
+* Normal use of the ThinkPad is possible during the discharge process;
+  it does *not* suddenly switch off when the battery is empty
 * ThinkPads with two batteries: the battery controller can only handle one battery at a time; while discharging one battery with this command the other battery can neither be charged nor discharged
 * When encountering problems, see the FAQ: :doc:`/faq/battery`

-Recalibrate battery on AC power
+Perform a battery recalibration while on AC power
-"""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""
 *ThinkPads only*

 ::